-Many of the plugins you can download from WordPress.org are 100% free to use and will never ask you to upgrade into a premium version.
+Many of the plugins you can download from WordPress.org are 100% free to use and will never ask you to upgrade to a premium version.
 Others offer their free versions to allow you to explore their usefulness before upgrading for additional features.

 Keep in mind that some of the plugins in the WordPress repository are out-of-date and no longer function properly with the current version of WordPress core (currently v.
-5.5.3).
+6.0).
 When browsing the free plugins available on the repository, always pay special attention to the fields on the plugin download pages that say “Last updated” and “WordPress Version.”
-If a plugin isn’t tested to work with the version of WordPress your site uses, downloading and installing it could case harm to your site.
+If a plugin isn’t tested to work with the version of WordPress your site uses, downloading and installing it could cause harm to your site.

 Most premium plugins (those that charge a fee before you can download and install them) can only be found if you know where to look or search for them.

 For example, say your WordPress site isn’t loading as fast as it should, and you realize you need to put some effort into WordPress optimization.
 In that case, a simple Google search like: “best WordPress caching plugins” will turn up hundreds of third-party premium and free plugin options for you to explore to speed up your site.

 There’s a saying in the WordPress community that goes something like this: “No matter what you want your site to do, there’s a plugin for it.”

 And there’s a lot of truth to that.
 Before heading out and hiring a professional WordPress developer to build custom functionalities into your site, first do some simple Google searches to see what’s available at your fingertips.
 You’ll be surprised what you’ll uncover … and chances are there’s already a WordPress plugin out there to do what you need.

 Which Plugins Are Best for WordPress?